Testing in Australia | Cost of Testing | Laboratories | Which Lab? Which Tests? | International Testing Standards | More Information

 Testing in Australia

 Health policy in Australia complicates the issue further.
-Currently, a positive lab test is required for a Lyme diagnosis.
-However, lab tests can only be ordered by infectious disease specialists or microbiologists and will only be requested if the patient has travelled overseas.
+Currently, despite a ‘clinical’ diagnosis being considered best practice internationally, in Australia, a positive lab test is required.
+Lab tests can only be ordered by infectious disease specialists or microbiologists and will only be requested if the patient has travelled overseas.
+(Unless you are seeing a Lyme-literate GP).

 Yes, this is confusing and frustrating.
 Working within the mainstream medical system in Australia, a patient will almost never receive a diagnosis of Lyme disease, regardless of test results (even if they present Lyme-positive tests from overseas labs), if they have not travelled overseas.